Optica Policies on Conference Papers

 Proof your work before submitting.
 Changes or revisions are not accepted after the submission deadline.

 Style Guide: Style guides are provided in a variety of different formats to support authors’ needs.
-Style guides are the same for all OSA managed meetings.
+Style guides are the same for all Optica managed meetings.
 Be sure to confirm page count and paper size requirements for the meeting to which you are submitting.

 - Download Style Guide (pdf)